boygaggoo/school-source-code/README.md

 Future Releases
 ---------------

- * More subjects documentation (only Ainet at the moment)
+ * Add sources for other subjects (currently building "Ainet" only)
- * Further improve the already available documentation
+ * Further improve the already available documentation & code

 Contribution guidelines
 -----------------------